Namma Veettu Pillai: Cast

-Marketing

-The first look poster of the film was unveiled on 12 August 2019.
-The official trailer of the film was launched by Sun Pictures on 14 September 2019.

 Soundtrack

 The music for the film was composed by D. Imman, with lyrics by Yugabharathi, Vignesh Shivan, Arunraja Kamaraj, GKB and actor Sivakarthikeyan.
-This is Imman's fifth collaboration with Sivakarthikeyan and his second collaboration with director Pandiraj.
+This is Imman's fifth and final collaboration with Sivakarthikeyan and his second collaboration with director Pandiraj.

-The first single,"Yenga Annan" was released on 23 August 2019 with lyrics by Vignesh Shivan and sung by Nakash Aziz and Sunidhi Chauhan.
+The first single, "Yenga Annan" was released on 23 August 2019 with lyrics by Vignesh Shivan and sung by Nakash Aziz and Sunidhi Chauhan.
 The second single "Mailaanji" was released on 28 August 2019 with lyrics by Yugabharathi and sung by Shreya Ghoshal and Pradeep Kumar.

 The full soundtrack was released on 1 September 2019, with Sivakarthikeyan, composer Imman, director Pandiraj and other cast and crew in attendance.
 The launch event was telecast on Sun TV, on 8 September 2019.
 After the film's release, an additional song from the film titled "Yenakkaagave Poranthavaley" which is sung by Sathyaprakash and written by Yugabharathi was released on 8 October 2019 through all digital streaming platforms.

-The album received positive reviews from critics.
-Behindwoods rated the album 2.75 out of 5, stating that "Imman delivers another rural-celebratory commercial album with appealing tunes and lyrics high on family values and bonding!"
-Indiaglitz rated the album 3 out of 5 and stated that "Imman takes you on a rollercoaster ride of emotional, sentimental and fun music."
-Moviecrow rated the album 3 out of 5 and stated "Namma Veettu Pillai is Imman's better-packaged album in recent times and the tunes are consistently enjoyable despite strictly revolving around the known Imman's templates."

 Release

-The film released worldwide on 27 September 2019.
-The film was also dubbed and released in Hindi as Ek Hazaron Mein Meri Behna Hai on YouTube by Goldmines Telefilms on 19 February 2021.
+The film was released worldwide on 27 September 2019.